Overview of Bohmian Mechanics: Preface first edition

 Certainly, the distilling process of Bohmian mechanics is being quite slow.
 Anyone interested enough to walk this causal road of quantum mechanics can be easily confused by many misleading signposts that have been raised in the scientific literature, not only by its detractors, but unfortunately very often also by some of its advocates.
-Nowadays, following opinions from other reputed physicists (we are easily persuaded by those scientists with authority) is far from being a proper scientific strategy to get our own opinion about Bohmian mechanics.
+Following opinions from other reputed physicists (we are easily persuaded by those scientists with authority) is far from being a proper scientific strategy.

 In any case, since the mathematical structure of Bohmian mechanics is quite simple, it can be easily learned by anyone with only a basic knowledge of classical and quantum mechanics who makes the necessary effort to build his own scientific opinion based on logical deductions, free from cultural influences.
-The introductory chapter of this book, including a thorough list of exercises and easily programmable algorithms, provides a reasonable and objective source of information in order to achieve this later goal, even for undergraduate students.
+The introductory chapter of this book, including a thorough list of exercises and easily programmable codes, provides a reasonable and objective source of information in order to achieve this later goal, even for undergraduate students.